survivejs/react-book/manuscript/07_implementing_dnd.md

 If you drag a `Note` now, you should see some debug prints at console.
 We are still missing some vital logic to make this all work.

-W> Note that React DnD doesn't support hot loading perfectly so you may need to refresh browser to see prints you expect!
+W> Note that React DnD doesn't support hot loading perfectly.
+You may need to refresh browser to see prints you expect!

 ## Developing `onMove` API for Notes